Calon (TV production company): Siriol Productions

 Siriol Productions (also known as Dave Edwards Studio, "Siriol" means 'cheerful' in Welsh language) was founded in 1982 by Mike Young, his wife Liz, animator Dave Edwards and producer Robin Lyons and based in Cardiff.
 The company was originally created when the three men approached the newly formed Welsh TV channel S4C and secured a commission to produce an animated series of SuperTed (which Mike Young created).
 With support from S4C, the partners set up an animation studio, Siriol Animation.

-SuperTed was a highly successful with the company winning a prestigious BAFTA award in 1987.
-The show first aired in 1982 and started airing on S4C in Wales and on the BBC elsewhere in the UK.
-It also ran for one season and 37 episodes.
+SuperTed was a highly successful series with the company winning a prestigious BAFTA award in 1987.
+The series first aired in 1982 and started airing on S4C in Wales and on the BBC elsewhere in the UK.
+It ran for three series and 36 episodes.

-Following its success with SuperTed, the company was commissioned by S4C to produce another series called Wil Cwac Cwac which was based on a series of children's books that were first published in Wales in the early 1930s about a little duckling who is always naughty and lives in a farm village with his family and friends.
-This, in turn was followed by further commissions from S4C for half-hour specials created for the animated series Fox Tales.
+Following its success with SuperTed, the company was commissioned by S4C to produce another series called Wil Cwac Cwac, based on a series of children's books first published in Wales in the early 1930s about a little duckling who is always naughty and lives on a farm village in rural Wales with his family and friends.
+This, in turn was followed by further commissions from S4C for a series of half-hour specials created for the animated series Fox Tales, including the 1986 television special A Winter Story.

 Lyons and Young have also been involved in working on a children's stop motion animated series, Fireman Sam in 1987, except it was produced by Prism Art and Design Ltd and Bumper Films.
-In its early years, the studio worked exclusively for S4C, and Robin Lyons (Managing Director) decided to broaden its customer base and to move into co-productions to form Siriol Productions in 1988.
+In its early years, the studio worked exclusively for S4C, and Robin Lyons (managing director) decided to broaden its customer base and to move into co-productions to form Siriol Productions in 1988.
 In 1989, Mike Young left the company and moved to the United States to set up his own company, Mike Young Productions.
 Young also teamed up with Hanna-Barbera to develop a cartoon called Fantastic Max (which was originally called Space Baby) and to create a sequel series to SuperTed entitled The Further Adventures of SuperTed.

 Moving into co-productions has proved successful for Siriol, resulting in productions such as The Princess and the Goblin an 80-minute film co-produced by Hungary's Pannonia Film Studio and Under Milk Wood, a 50-minute TV special using the 1950s voice recording by Richard Burton.
 These productions have enabled Robin Lyons to develop extensive contacts throughout the animation industry, both with broadcasters such as the BBC and ITV, and with other leading animation studios.